carlos1270/music-like-back-end/README.md

 If you want to use seed users for testing use `php artisan db:seed` to populate the database.

+## Development server

+Run `php artisan serve` to a dev server.
+Navigate to `http://localhost:8000/`.
+The app will reload automatically if you change any of the source files.

+#

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>

 <p align="center">